abhisheklalnediya/rooms/readme.md

 Rooms
 =====
-An App to manage Building and rooms in it.
+An App to manage Buildings and rooms in it.

 Demo
 ---